Pliploop/SSLISMIR/_sources/part1_foundations/core_ideas_ssl.md

 ## New Horizons: Towards General-Purpose Music Foundation Models

-Looking ahead, SSL opens the path toward **general-purpose music foundation models**.
-These would be models pretrained at scale, capable of serving as versatile backbones for a wide spectrum of MIR and creative applications:
+The trajectory of SSL points toward **music foundation models**: large, pretrained systems that can underpin both MIR research and creative applications.
+Such models may unify contrastive, masked, predictive, and equivariant objectives into a single architecture, capable of:

-- **Controllable retrieval**: retrieving tracks or stems based on high-level similarity (e.g., timbre, style, harmony).
+- Retrieving music based on high-level similarity,
-- **Multimodal alignment**: learning representations that connect music with lyrics, metadata, or user preferences.
+- Aligning audio with lyrics, metadata, or user queries,
-- **Generative integration**: combining representation learning with generative models to create interactive music systems.
+- Supporting controllable music generation, and
-- **Equivariance-aware embeddings**: building models that explicitly handle transformations like key transposition or tempo change without discarding musically important information.
+- Capturing musically meaningful transformations like transposition or tempo scaling.

-The vision is to move from task-specific models to **flexible, reusable musical representations** that underpin both scientific inquiry and creative practice {cite}`Guinot2025SLAP,Meseguer2023EquivariantSSL,Lattner2019InvariantAudio`.
+The vision is to establish **flexible, reusable musical representations**, shifting MIR from fragmented task-specific pipelines to integrated general-purpose frameworks {cite}`Guinot2025SLAP,Meseguer2023EquivariantSSL,Lattner2019InvariantAudio`.

 ![Placeholder: Conceptual diagram of a music foundation model supporting multiple downstream tasks](path/to/placeholder_music_foundation_model.png)